openfaas/openfaas.github.io/_posts/2019-01-23-multifile-python-functions.md

 Note that processing the `STOPWORDS` at the start of the file means it will be loaded into memory once the package is imported rather than on every request, which would create additional latency and I/O overhead.

-Using an explicit relative import, we can very easily use the `process_text` method to create a very simple `handler.py`:
+Using a relative import, we can very easily use the `process_text` method to create a very simple `handler.py`:

 ```py
 # handler.py